“Call me by your name, and I’ll call you by mine.”

 It really is the perfect eponymous quote for a film about narcissism and projected self-obsession.
 Suggested by Oliver to his younger male lover, it reads from his mouth as a yearning for lost youth.
 Yes, this film is beautifully shot, and yes, the stylisation is exquisite; but this love story is far from pure.

-Call Me By Your Name (Luca Guadagnino, 2017), based on the 2007 novel by Andre Aciman, it is both coming-of-age story and romantic drama.
-17-year-old Elio (Timothée Chalamet) falls for 24-year-old graduate-student assistant Oliver (Armie Hammer), who is staying at his family’s house over the summer to help out his Elio’s father.
+Call Me By Your Name (Luca Guadagnino, 2017), based on the 2007 novel by Andre Aciman, is both coming-of-age story and romantic drama.
+17-year-old Elio (Timothée Chalamet) falls for 24-year-old graduate-student assistant Oliver (Armie Hammer), who is staying at his family’s house over the summer to help out Elio’s father.
 Immediately, a romance between a 17-year-old and a 24-year-old seems like it could be problematic ー especially considering that it’s described by many to be one of the corner-stones of modern queer cinematic representation.
 And it is in some ways.
 But I’ll get into that later…

 Biggest Gay Mood: fucking a peach (no, a literal peach) and then crying about it